glouppe/info8002-large-scale-data-systems/lecture4.md

     - Failed operations appear as
         - completed at every node, XOR
         - never occurred at any node.
+    - The hypothetical serial execution is called a *linearization* of the actual execution.
 - *Termination*:
     - If node is correct, each read and write operation eventually completes.